 This is a question that seems to pop up continually.
 Bodybuilders have long insisted that there is a limit as to how much protein can go to work to build muscle immediately after consumption.

-Some studies claimed that 30 grams were the limit, while others said 40, and still other said 50.
+Some studies claimed that 30 grams were the limit, while others said 40, and still others said 50.
 Since conventional bodybuilding knowledge is that more is better in everything, including protein intake, many bodybuilders are told to consume 300 to 400 grams of protein daily.
 Even with a 50-gram upper limit, that’s 8 to 10 meals, and protein shakes daily.

 For the overwhelming majority of people, this is difficult if not impossible to accomplish.
 However, as usual, things are not that clear-cut.
 For one thing, muscle building is not protein’s only function.